Payment for School Meals

 Universal Free School Meals – Early Years and Key Stage 1

-With effect from 1st September 2014, all Key Stage 1 pupils are able to have a school meal at lunchtime, free of charge.
+Year R and Key Stage 1 pupils are able to have a school meal at lunchtime, free of charge.

 This applies to all children in Reception, Year 1 and Year 2, and requires no registration.
 Each child is entitled to a hot, two course meal at their school which will include a meat or non-meat main item, vegetables, potato, pasta or rice, salad and a dessert.

-April 2017 the school adoptes a strict No debt for longer than one week policy
+- The school adopts a strict No debt for longer than two weeks policy relating to school meals

-· Text messages will be sent out to parents once a debt of more than 2 meals has built up on their child’s account and will be asked to pay for those meals as soon as possible.
+- Text messages will be sent out to parents once a debt of more than 2 meals has built up on their child’s account and will be asked to pay for those meals as soon as possible.

-· We request that all parents give this policy their full support.
+- We request that all parents give this policy their full support.
 If debts are incurred, the school has to pay for the meals eaten.
 This means that money which should be spent on the children’s education has to be used for debts incurred by parents.
 No parent would take their child to a restaurant and expect them to be given food without paying – the same applies to school

-· If a debt is not cleared, parents/carers must either provide a packed lunch.
+- If a debt is not cleared, parents/carers must provide a packed lunch.
 In a case when a debt payment is not received, nor a packed lunch provided, the school office will telephone the parent or carer asking them to come to school with the money immediately or provide sandwiches for lunch

-· If a reasonable arrangement to clear a debt cannot be made, the school reserves the right to forward the debt onto Hampshire County Council Debt Recovery Service which could result in legal proceedings taking place.
+- If a reasonable arrangement to clear a debt cannot be made, the school reserves the right to forward the debt onto Hampshire County Council Debt Recovery Service which could result in legal proceedings taking place.